 12 Surprising Effects of Daylight Saving Time

 Every March, clocks "spring forward" across much of the United States, robbing people of one precious hour of sleep.
-(In 2019, Daylight Saving Time will occur March 10.)
-While hearing those same people complain about being tired is one not-so-surprising effect of Daylight Saving Time, the possibility of a longer prison sentence for those going before a judge on "sleepy Monday" is less expected.
+In November, those same clocks "fall back," giving them 60 extra minutes of shut-eye.
+While hearing people complain about missed alarm clocks is one not-so-surprising effect of Daylight Saving Time, the possibility of a longer prison sentence for those going before a judge on "sleepy Monday" is less expected.
 Here are 12 surprising effects of Daylight Saving Time—the good, the bad, and the scientifically ambiguous.

 1. Increased Spending